manavdoda7/follow-api/README.md

 ## <a name="deployed"></a>To use deployed link for making requests:
  * Use the base url and append the above given endpoints
  * Example: https://follow--api.herokuapp.com/api/users

+## <a name="algorithm"></a>Algorithm for finding suggestions

+ * The algorithm firstly fetches the list of all the followings and followers from the database.
+ * Then it creates a map and stores the list of all the usernames of following in key of map and assign them a value 5 initially.
+ * After that it fetches the list of all the followings of followings and for each user in the list:
+ <br>i) If the user exists in map: Increments its value by 2.
+ <br>ii) If the user doesn't exist in map: makes a key of that value and assign it value 2.
+ * For each user in following it it fetches its followers and for each follower:
+ <br>i) If the follower exists in map it increments it's count by 1.
+ <br>ii) Otherwise makes an entry with follower's username as key and value being 1.
+ * After that we use a for loop to traverse the map and remove the entries whom the user is already following.
+ * Then we remove the entry of user himself(if there).
+ * Then we sort the list and fetch the user data of all the entries and store the result in an array.